-Set and forget Instant Pot Chicken and Potatoes recipe is a savory one pot chicken stew just like my Ukrainian grandma used to make!
-Break out your pressure cooker and make this mouthwatering dish tonight.
+Set and forget Instant Pot Chicken and Potatoes is a savory one pot chicken stew just like my Ukrainian grandma used to make!

 This stew along with Instant Pot chicken stew and Instant Pot chicken and rice is in our regular dinner rotation.
-Makes meal time easy!

 Instant pot chicken and potatoes on a plate with a spoon.

 I made this Instant Pot chicken and potatoes on Sunday night after we got back from a weekend away at kids’ hockey tournament.
-This thick stew is a version of my Ukrainian grandma’s chicken stew and is a dinner lifesaver, just like Instant Pot potato soup and Instant Pot baked potatoes recipe.
+This thick stew is a version of my Ukrainian grandma’s chicken stew and is a dinner lifesaver, just like one pan chicken and potatoes and roasted chicken thighs and potatoes.

 While chicken and potatoes were cooking in an Instant Pot, I painted kids’ bathroom.
-Now tell me Instant Pot is not a miracle when it comes to one pot meals?!
+Now go ahead and tell me Instant Pot recipes are not magical when it comes to one pot meals?!

-Why You Will Love This Recipe
+Why You’ll Love This Recipe

-• 5 stars: Instant Pot chicken and potatoes recipe has been reviewed over 100 times with amazing results!
+• 5 stars: Instant Pot chicken and potatoes has been rated with amazing results over 160 times.

-• Balanced meal: Protein, carbs and vegetables all in one pot.
+• Balanced one pot meal: Protein, carbs and vegetables all in one pot.

-• Fast: 10 minutes prep, 20 minutes cook time and ready in under 45 minutes including pressure build up time!
+• Fast: 10 minutes prep and ready in under 45 minutes including the pressure build up time!

 • Hearty: Chicken infuses the vegetables with flavor and potatoes add a natural starch, making this thick stew a comforting cold weather dinner.